yeysus/14a/README.md

 6. Groovy: 1.8.5.
 7. Rhino: 1.7R3.

-    Oracle NoSQL Database, Jython, Java, JRuby, Clojure, Groovy, are installed on the SAME machine.
+    Oracle NoSQL Database and the programming languages are installed on the SAME machine.

     Tested on a CentOS 5.7 virtual machine.